NEMO Forte 35 Synthetic Sleeping Bag Review

 I think the ideal user for this bag is a side sleeper who tends to stay in one position through the night or a back sleeper who likes a roomier cut than a traditional mummy bag.
 The ideal user would also be someone who runs warm or is planning on using the Forte in mild temperatures.

-Disclosure: NEMO provided the author with a sleeping bag for an honest review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: NEMO provided the author with a sleeping bag for an honest review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 About the author

 - nemo forte 35